 Balanced Advantage Funds: Meaning, Benefits & Risks

-What is Balanced Advantage Fund?
+What is the Balanced Advantage Fund?

-What is balanced advantage fund?
+What is a balanced advantage fund?
 Balanced advantage fund meaning refers to a mutual fund scheme that actively adjusts its allocation between equity and fixed income instruments.
 The primary objective of these funds is to provide investors with a balance between capital appreciation and stability.
 The allocation is determined by a quantitative model that responds to market conditions, aiming to reduce volatility while taking advantage of growth opportunities.
 These funds may also employ hedging strategies using derivatives to manage risks effectively.

 How Do Balanced Advantage Funds Work?

 Balanced advantage funds use a dynamic asset allocation model to shift between equity and debt based on valuation metrics such as Price-to-Earnings (P/E) and Price-to-Book (P/B) ratios.
 In rising markets, these funds may reduce their net equity exposure and increase fixed income investments or hedge equity holdings through derivatives.
-Conversely, when market valuations are lower, they may increase equity exposure to capitalise on potential gains.
+Conversely, when market valuations are lower, they may increase equity exposure to capitalize on potential gains.

 Additionally, some balanced advantage funds use counter-cyclical asset allocation strategies, buying equities when prices are low and reducing exposure when prices rise.
 Others may adopt a pro-cyclical approach, increasing equity allocation in rising markets to capture momentum.
 Some funds combine both strategies to balance risks and returns effectively.
 The goal is to manage market volatility and generate risk-adjusted returns over the long term while maintaining favourable taxation treatment by ensuring a minimum gross equity exposure of 65%.